-Walks, Playtime and Group Play
+Walks, Private Playtime and Group Play

 How we manage group playtime:

 Most doggie daycares and kennels have very large groups with limited staff to control the play sessions.
 In order to avoid injuries and confrontations, we are very selective with our groups.
 We find that dogs are more likely to enjoy socializing in smaller groups, vs 30-60 dogs in a small area.

-First, we divide the dogs by size into small, medium, and large dog groups.
+First, we divide the dogs by size into small, medium, and large breed dog groups.
 You don’t want a five pound Chihuahua getting stepped on by two eighty pound Labs running full speed and not paying attention to where they are going.
 Many injuries have occurred this way at dog parks and daycares.

 Next within the size, we divide our groups by dog temperament.
 So we have a calmer and/or older dog group separate from a more energetic faster running, rougher playing group.
 A good way to start a dog confrontation is to have an unknowing puppy run and jump on a geriatric pet.
 It will most likely result in a quick retaliation snap and possibly an injury.
 So although we take much more time taking out smaller more compatible play groups, we very rarely have any issues.

 Finally, we always have a minimum of two staff members managing our playgroups and boarding activities.
 That way if any compatibility issue is to occur, we can quickly separate the dogs involved.
 Our staff to pet ratio is a min of 1 staff member to every 3 dogs.